syntaxandsips/Syntax-blogs/README.md

 - **ContentPreview**: Content cards with filter buttons and metadata
 - **NewsletterSection**: Email subscription form with decorative elements
 - **NewFooter**: Comprehensive footer with social links and site sections

+## Blog Post Components

+The blog post page features a neo-brutalism design with the following components:

+- **NewBlogPostClient**: Main component that handles data fetching and layout
+- **NewCodeBlock**: Syntax-highlighted code blocks with language selection and copy functionality
+- **NewVideoEmbed**: YouTube video embeds with responsive sizing
+- **NewSummarizeButton**: AI summarization button with loading animation and summary display
+- **SocialFollowItem**: Social media platform links with icons and follow buttons
+- **NewMarkdownRenderer**: Renders markdown content with support for code blocks and video embeds

 ## Getting Started